 Narcotics Anonymous is a global community-based organisation with a multilingual and multicultural membership.NA was founded in 1953, in Los Angeles, California, USA.
-Today there were over 61,800 meetings held weekly in 129 countries worldwide, speaking 65 languages.
+Today there are nearly 67,000 meetings held weekly in 139 countries worldwide, speaking 65 languages.
 NA literature has been translated into 40 different languages.
 NA was established in New Zealand in 1982.
 Currently there are more than 100 meetings a week held nationally.

 The Narcotics Anonymous primary message is that any addict can stop using drugs, lose the desire to use, and find a new way to live.

 The name “Narcotics Anonymous” is not meant to imply a focus on any particular drug.
 The NA approach makes no distinction between drugs (including alcohol).

 Membership is free and NA has no affiliation with any outside organisations.